srueda99/docker-python/README.md

 ## Infrastructure
 ### Local
 You can run this app in your machine with the command `python main.py` but you will need to have python installed and provide the MySQL Database.
-Also, tou will need to create a **.env** file with the following env variables:
+Also, you will need to create a **.env** file with the following env variables:
 - **PORT**
 - **DB_HOST**
 - **DB_USER**